XOWithSauce/finix-nirone/client/src/inference/README.md

 ## IPC Socket

-The IPC Socket aims to communicate between the 2 main threads running on the device:
+The IPC Socket aims to communicate between the 2 main threads running on the device.
-The Python 3.9 program main.py that orchestrates
-- 1 thread asynchronously handling USB Sensor connection, GPIO Events, Measurements & States, and more...
-- 1 thread running the Bluetooth GATT UART Service

-IPC Socket reads the measurements made by the Nirone Sensor S2.0 and runs the pre-treated 512 measurement point results to the interpreter Returning the results as output shape -> [ 0, 0, ...]
+IPC Socket reads the measurements made by the Nirone Sensor S2.0 and runs the pre-treated 512 measurement point results to the interpreter Returning the results as output list of prob. -> [ 0, 0, 1]

 The BSD Server runs on startup to create 2 files for sockets